Hypocisy/RPGCoreV3-Chinese-wiki/EntityModule:-Looting.md

 ## Custom Looting: Powerup

 Grants temporary access to a certain behaviour, the logic used is identical to the [[Attachment]] mechanic.
-Only the behaviours which are tagged as `powerup: true` are granted to the player, **not** the primary behaviours!
+The trigger must be 'looting', which is briefly acquired upon picking up the item before being discarded.

 | Option | Type | Description | Defaults |
 |-|-|-|-|